insolar/docs/docs/source/requester.rst

 #.
 Forms, signs, and sends a **transfer** request with another seed that sends an amount of Insolar coins (XNS):

    * From your member’s account given your reference received in the previous response.
-   * To another’s account given a reference to the existing recipient member.
+   * To another account given a reference to an existing recipient member.

 .. _what_you_will_need: